 - The Salvation Army

 - Temp agencies

 So you’ve landed your first job after rehab?
 Congratulations!
 You’ve worked hard to get to this point and your efforts should be commended.

 Once you’ve secured your position, it’s important to deliver the promises you made to your new employer.
 The best way to do that is by fully dedicating yourself to your recovery.
-Some ways you can do this is by:
+You can do this by:

 - Getting to know your coworkers.
 Showing interest in your new colleagues creates a great first impression.

 - Offering your help on projects.
 This shows initiative that your bosses will be sure to notice.

 - Attending company events.
 Being part of the team on and off the clock shows you’re a committed and engaged employee.

 - Continuing with your recovery.
 Take care of yourself by regularly attending counseling sessions and support group meetings.